 Engineering Discovery Days

-The 2017 Engineering Discovery Days will be held on Friday, April 21 and Saturday, April 22.
-Registration is required.
-For details, see Engineering Discovery Days on the College of Engineering website.
+For information on 2019 dates and registration, see Engineering Discovery Days on the College of Engineering website.

 Last year, MSE students and researchers hosted several popular events:

 - Captain Materials! - Learn about materials that will one day make us all superheroes!

 - Composites - Compare the strength of composites with other materials.

 - Functional Materials - Functional materials are engineered to perform specific tasks such as converting mechanical energy to electrical.
 Learn more about this group of special materials.

 - Hot and Cold - See the effects of very hot and cold temperatures on materials like space shuttle tiles, racquetballs and marshmallows.

 - Materials of Food - Chocolate demonstrates up to 10 different materials fundamentals.
 That’s right, chocolate is a material!

 - Materials of Music - Learn about the advanced composite, metallic, natural and synthetic materials used in modern musical instruments including the piano, violin, cello, acoustic guitar and electric guitar.